frnsys/half_earth/readme.md

 cargo bench -- --baseline <name>
 ```

+## Debugging

+Using Sentry for monitoring.
+If something breaks, check the error there.
+A more detailed traceback of Rust errors will be in the "Breadcrumbs" section as JS console output.
+Also check the `version` session variable, which is the git commit hash of the version that was running.

 ## Deployment

 On older versions of `nginx` you may need to manually add the `wasm` MIME type: